terraform-ibm-modules/terraform-ibm-toolkit-hpcs-initialization/README.md

 Terraform 0.13.

-## Considerations to initializ HPCS instance by provided Terraform automation
+## Assumptions to initialize HPCS instance by provided Terraform automation

 * To initialize the HPCS instance using the HPCS init module, it is assume that the HPCS instance is being initialized first time after creating the HPCS instance.
 * There are no administrators are added and key signatures are created.